questionmark/TinCan.NET/README.md

 * Add public property Headers to RemoteLrs class to add custom headers to request.
 * Added optional property to SaveStatementsAsync which takes timestamp parameter to add it to the payload

+Modifications done by Naresh Vadala (Questionmark)
+* Removed optional property to SaveStatementsAsync which takes timestamp parameter to add it to the payload
+* Refactored code to use HttpClient to make request rather WebRequest as it is obsolete

 # Parent Project

 No new updates in parent project.
 Last checked: 2nd July, 2022